 - At Work

-It is worth the time to make sure you have something upload for as many of these categories as possible.
-This will give potential clients a well-rounded impression and view of your company.
+It is worth the time to make sure you have something uploaded for as many of these categories as possible.
+This will give potential clients a well-rounded impression of your company.

 This would be a good option if you are a brand new business just getting started with little funds to have a professional site built.